apify/apify-cli/README.md

   $ apify vis [PATH]

 ARGUMENTS
   PATH Optional path to your INPUT_SCHEMA.json file.
-If not provided input schema from platform default location is used (see --help for default locations in order of preference).
+If not provided, the input schema from the platform default location is used (see --help for default locations in order of preference).
 ```

 _See code: [src/commands/vis.js](https://github.com/apify/apify-cli/blob/v0.10.0/src/commands/vis.js)_